Ferlab-Ste-Justine/terraform-libvirt-postgres-server/README.md

   - **patroni_tag**: Tag to assign to logs coming from Patroni.
   - **node_exporter_tag**: Tag for logs from the Prometheus node exporter.
   - **metrics**: Configuration for metrics collection.
-  - **forward**: Configuration for the forward plugin to communicate with a remote Fluentd node.
+  - **forward**: Configuration for the forward plugin to communicate with a remote Fluentbit node.
 Includes domain, port, hostname, shared key, and CA certificate.
   - **buffer**: Buffer configuration for outgoing Fluent Bit traffic.
 - **fluentbit_dynamic_config**: Configuration for dynamic Fluent Bit setup.
 Includes:
   - **enabled**: Whether dynamic config is enabled.